A Denjoy counterexample for circle maps with an half-critical point: Proof of Theorem

 \subsection{Acknowledgments}

 I would sincerely thank Prof. J. Graczyk for introducing me to the initial subject of this paper, for his valuable advice on its drafting and for his continuous encouragement.
-I am also very grateful to Prof. G. \'Swi\c{a}tek for his helpful remarks.
+I am also very grateful to the referee for his constructive comments.The paper was partially supported by funds allocated to the implementation of the international co-funded project in the years 2014-2018, 3038/7.PR/2014/2, and by the EU grant PCOFUND-GA-2012-600415.